Space Resources – Chances and Legal Challenges

 Content Description

-In particular, it will include a discussion on the Artemis Accords, a set of principles signed by several space agencies to govern the civil exploration and use of outer space in achieving a sustainable and robust presence on the Moon while preparing to conduct a human mission to Mars.
+The event will include a discussion on the Artemis Accords, a set of principles signed by several space agencies to govern the civil exploration and use of outer space in achieving a sustainable and robust presence on the Moon while preparing to conduct a human mission to Mars.
 The Accords are not legally binding, but they represent a commitment by signatories to cooperate and comply with the 10 principles they contain, including on the extraction and utilization of sp ace resources on the Moon, Mars, and asteroids.

 The panel of experts will provide perspectives on the Artemis Accords, their relationship to other international agreements, such as the Moon Agreement, and views of developing countries.